CosmWasm/sylvia-book/src/basics/good-practices.md

 ## JSON schema

-Talking about JSON API it is worth mentioning JSON Schema.
-It is a way of defining a shape of JSON messages.
+Talking about JSON API, it is worth mentioning JSON Schema.
+It is a way of defining the shape of JSON messages.
 It is a good practice to provide a way to generate schemas for contract API.
 The problem is that writing JSON schemas by hand is a pain.
 The good news is that there is a crate that would help us with that.
-We have already used it before and it is called [`schemars`](https://docs.rs/schemars/latest/schemars/).
-Sylvia will enforce you to add this `derive` to your responses and will generate messages with it.
+We have already used it before, and it is called [`schemars`](https://docs.rs/schemars/latest/schemars/).
+Sylvia will force you to add this `derive` to your responses and will generate messages with it.

-The only thing missing is new `crate-type` in our `Cargo.toml`:
+The only thing missing is new a `crate-type` in our `Cargo.toml`:

 ```rust,noplayground
 [package]